Union Flag of England and

 George Galphin is an interesting character in American history.
 George arrived as a destitute immigrant from Ulster, Ireland, to Charleston in 1737.
 He is next found in 1741 as an Indian trader working for the distinguished Company of Brown and Rae along with Lachlan McGillivray.
 George Galphin would earn so large a fortune that he is cited as lending $50,000 to the State of Georgia during the Revolutionary War.
 George built a brick mansion on the bluffs south of Augusta.
 This formidable structure in a highly strategic location was used as a fort by both British and Colonial forces during the war.

 These two partners, McGillivray and Galphin are an interesting combination.
-Lachlan McGillivray was a Tory and the father of the noted half-breed chief of the Creek Indians, Alexander McGillvray "who gave Georgia so much trouble."
-And, Lachlan is cited having led Tory raids in South Carolina and Georgia.
-George Galphin was a Whig (colonial patriot) who was arrested for aiding the Committee of Safety for both South Carolina and Georgia.
+Lachlan McGillivray was a Tory and is cited having led Tory raids in South Carolina and Georgia.
+And, George Galphin was a Whig (colonial patriot) who was arrested for aiding the Committee of Safety for both South Carolina and Georgia.
 And, our Overstreet family was stuck in the middle.
-This explains why after the Revolution the Georgia Legislature would declare Henry Overstreet, Jr. guilty of treason but only assess a fine in lieu of banishment.
+This explains why the State of Georgia would declare Henry Overstreet, Jr. guilty of treason but only assess a fine in lieu of other more serious punishment.